FORUM 18 NEWS SERVICE, Oslo, Norway

 Book destruction order overturned

 One known court decision ordering religious literature to be destroyed under the July 2016 changes to the Religion Law and Administrative Code has been overturned, Forum 18 notes.
-A Vladivostock Prosecutor's Office inspection of Salvation Army premises found books and magazines which allegedly were not labelled with the organisation's full official name.
+A Vladivostok Prosecutor's Office inspection of Salvation Army premises found books and magazines which allegedly were not labelled with the organisation's full official name.
 The Salvation Army branch was then convicted under Administrative Code Article 5.26, Part 3 ("Implementation of activities by a religious organisation without indicating its official full name, including the issuing or distribution, within the framework of missionary activity, of literature and printed, audio, and video material without a label bearing this name, or with an incomplete or deliberately false label") on 20 December 2016 at Lenin District Magistrate's Court No.4.

 Judge Aleksandr Badeyev imposed a fine of 30,000 Roubles, and ruled that the materials in question should be confiscated and destroyed.
 These included Russian and English Bibles, copies of the Gospels, and hymn books and music.